Full Service Dentistry

-Permanent crowns can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal, all resin, or all ceramic.
+Permanent crowns can be made from stainless steel, all-metal (such as gold or another alloy), porcelain-fused-to-metal, resin, or ceramic.

 Stainless Steel Crowns

-Stainless steel crowns are prefabricated crowns that are used on permanent teeth primarily as a temporary measure.
-The crown protects the tooth or filling while a permanent crown is made from another material.
-For children, a stainless steel crown is commonly used to fit over a primary tooth that’s been prepared to fit it.
-The crown covers the entire tooth and protects it from further decay.
-When the primary tooth comes out to make room for the permanent tooth, the crown comes out naturally with it.
-In general, stainless steel crowns are used for children’s teeth because they don’t require multiple dental visits to put in place and so are more cost- effective than custom-made crowns and prophylactic dental care needed to protect a tooth without a crown.
+Stainless steel dental crowns in Shreveport are prefabricated & used on permanent teeth primarily as a temporary measure.
+The crown protects the tooth or filling, while a permanent dental crown is made from another material.
+For children, a stainless steel crown is commonly used to fit over a primary tooth that’s been prepared to fit over it.
+The dental crown covers the entire tooth and protects it from further decay.
+When the primary tooth comes out to make room for the permanent tooth, the crown comes out naturally.
+In general, stainless steel dental crowns in Shreveport are used for children’s teeth because they don’t require multiple dental visits to put in place.
+They are more cost-effective than custom-made dental crowns and preventative dental care needed to protect a tooth without a crown.

-Metals used in crowns include gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
-Compared with other crown types, less tooth structure needs to be removed with metal crowns, and tooth wear to opposing teeth is kept to a minimum.
-Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
+Metals in dental crowns include gold alloy, other alloys (for example, palladium), or a base-metal alloy (nickel or chromium).
+Compared with different crown types, less tooth structure needs to be removed with metal crowns, and tooth wear to opposing teeth is kept to a minimum.
+Metal crowns withstand biting and chewing forces well and probably last the longest in wear down.
 Also, metal crowns rarely chip or break.
 The metallic color is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 Porcelain-fused-to-metal Dental Crowns

-Porcelain-fused-to-metal dental crowns can be color matched to your adjacent teeth (unlike the metallic crowns).
-However, more wearing to the opposing teeth occurs with this crown type compared with metal or resin crowns.
+Porcelain-fused-to-metal dental crowns can be color-matched to your adjacent teeth (unlike the metallic crowns).
+However, more wearing to the opposing teeth occurs with this crown type than with metal or resin crowns.
 The crown’s porcelain portion can also chip or break off.
-Next to all-ceramic crowns, porcelain-fused-to-metal crowns look most like normal teeth.
-However, sometimes the metal underlying the crown’s porcelain can show through as a dark line, especially at the gum line and even more so if your gums recede.
+Next to all-ceramic crowns, porcelain-fused-to-metal crowns look most like natural teeth.
+However, the metal underlying the crown’s porcelain can sometimes show through as a dark line, especially at the gum line and even more so if your gums recede.
 These crowns can be a good choice for front or back teeth.

 All-resin Dental Crowns